egorpol/audiospylt/README.md

 # AudioSpylt

+> **Note**: This package is currently under development.
+The provided version should be treated as an alpha release.

-AudioSpylt is a Python-based toolbox tailored for sound analysis, re/synthesis, and diverse visual & symbolic sound representations.
-Predominantly designed for instructional use, this toolbox operates within the Jupyter Notebooks environment.
-Initially developed for composition students, it emphasizes varied resynthesis patterns.
+**AudioSpylt** is a Python-based toolbox designed for sound analysis, re/synthesis, and a variety of visual and symbolic sound representations.
+While it is primarily intended for instructional purposes, this toolbox seamlessly integrates with the Jupyter Notebooks environment.
+Originally created for composition students, it places a special emphasis on diverse resynthesis techniques.

 ## Toolbox Overview